eclipse-tractusx/vas-country-risk/docs/User-Guide.md

 - Weighting set
 - Country Filtered in the Company View
 - Table Filter
-- Ranges Set
+- Ranges set

-When the User has set a view of the Dashboard he wants to acces regularly without the need to recreate it everytime he can save a report:
+When the User has set a view of the Dashboard he wants to acces regularly without the need to recreate it everytime, he can save a report:

 1. Click on 'Save Report'

 ![savereport](../docs/User-Guide-Images/ReportSave.png)

-2. Fill out the Pop-Up
+2. Fill out the Pop-Up.
-   The User can choose between Uploading a Report for himself or for the Company if he has the status of an admin
+   The User can choose between Uploading a Report for himself or for the Company, if he has the status of an admin

 ![savereportpopup](../docs/User-Guide-Images/ReportCreated.png)

-After setting a Name and clicking on Save the Report is then available in the Report Table
+After setting a Name and clicking on Save, the Report is then available in the Report Table

 ![definitionreport](../docs/User-Guide-Images/ReportAdded.png)

 ### How to change a Saved report
-The process of changing a saved Report is eay.
+The process of changing a saved Report is easy.

 1. Select the Report